 Home age and construction

 Flood insurance providers also pay close attention to how your home is constructed and how old it is.
-Older homes built before modern construction materials and techniques may be more vulnerable to damage caused by flooding.
+Older homes built before modern construction materials and techniques may be more vulnerable to damage caused by flooding and could require additional expenses, such as custom lumber milling, to repair.
 Some modern building techniques may help mitigate flood damage, like including floor openings for water to drain out more quickly.

 Type of coverage